-&lt;sup>8Our testing approach is designed to be able to handle singular correlation matrices.
-In contrast, e.g., the quasi-likelihood ratio statistic used in Kudo (1963) is not defined for singular correlation matrices.
+8Our testing approach is designed to be able to handle singular correlation matrices.
+In contrast, for example, the quasi-likelihood ratio statistic used in Kudo (1963) is not defined for singular correlation matrices.

-&lt;sup>9In Supplemental Material D, we develop a theoretical framework based on local alternatives to study settings with very similar groups.
+9In Supplemental Material D, we develop a theoretical framework based on local alternatives to study settings with very similar groups.